adrianmuzzi/Man-Horse-Scripts/CrossCounter/README.md

 - **Display Name**
   - Editing the Display name will prompt you to change the 'First Name' and 'Last Name' options to match.
 - **Email**
   - Changing a user's email presents you with a list of preset options that utilise the 'First Name' and 'Last Name' profile items of the user.
-It also allows for custom input. ***Note:** This does not change the user's principal name*.
+It also allows for custom input. ***Note:** This does not change the user's principal name (UPN)*.
-- **Reset Password**
-  - This option enables you choose a new password from a list of presets, *or* input a custom password.
-Users will be prompted to change this password on next sign-in.
-- **TAP Account**
-  - This will create a new one-time-use **T**emporary **A**ccess **P**assword; valid for the user for the next 60 minutes.
-It also copies both the user's email and the TAP to the clipboard, and opens a new Edge private window to portal.office.com for convenient sign-in to the user's account.

 ## 'Edit All' menu
 The 'Edit All' commands apply  to all the users in the tenant.
 - [1] Company Name
 - [2] Department